 During the 1929 riots in Hebron and other places, the wounded were brought to Hadassah and Sha’arei Zedek.
 At the time, Mair was ward nurse of the operating rooms, which had to keep long hours.
 During the polio epidemic of the 1950s, the isolation ward located outside the central building was much in demand and Mair trained the medical staff in the use of the “iron lung.”

 A nursing school—the first attached to a religiously Orthodox hospital—was founded in 1936 with a curriculum similar to that of the British government hospitals.
 During its initial period of operation, Mair taught all the practical nursing classes.
 The school was founded “with the special aim of bringing young women from Nazi Germany to Palestine for professional training.”
 Until the founding of the state, it was the only Jewish nursing school where the students worked in the ward for contagious and tropical diseases.

-Selma had three daughters by adoption.
-Samoohah Calderon (later Simhah Klein) came to Selma in 1916, when her mother died and her father and brother were drafted into the Turkish army.
+Mair had three daughters by adoption.
+Samoohah Calderon (later Simhah Klein) came to Mairin 1916, when her mother died and her father and brother were drafted into the Turkish army.
 Bolissa was an orphan for whom Selma provided an education in Germany for ten years.
 Bolissa returned to Palestine, but was killed in the car bombing in Ben Yehuda Street, Jerusalem, during the War of Independence.
 The third girl, a sick child whose parents abandoned her, was called Sarina or Shifrah.

 In 1974, when Selma was 90 years of age, Teddy Kollek, then mayor of Jerusalem, declared her a Worthy of Jerusalem.
 The following year, she appeared in a Time magazine article about women around the world who dedicated their lives to the alleviation of suffering.